fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-communication-request-intro.md

 * CommunicationRequest can in some scenarios specify suppression of a specific Communication for CareTeams and/or Patients
 * CommunicationRequest can in some scenarios specify overriding of medium and/or payload for Patient Communications

-If multiple CommunicationRequests for the same recipient are found, the newest active is considered.
-If multiple CommunicationRequests are found for with the same timestamp, any CommunicationRequest with `doNotPerform` = true is prioritized.
+If multiple CommunicationRequests for the same recipient are found the most recent (by occurrencePeriod.start) with status active takes precedence.
+If multiple CommunicationRequest resources are the most recent and active, any CommunicationRequest with `doNotPerform` = true takes precedence.

 ## Suppression of Communications

-When the infrastructure by default creates Communication for either a Patient or CareTeam, it is possible to suppress:
+When the infrastructure by default creates Communication for either a Patient or CareTeam, it may be possible to suppress creation for a specific recipient.
+An overview of when suppression is possible is given [here](https://ehealth-dk.atlassian.net/wiki/spaces/EDTW/pages/2415034369/Controlling+Creation+of+Messages).
+A CommunicationRequest states suppression when:

 * `doNotPerform` is set to true
-* `status` is 'active'
-* `occurrence` is of type Period and time of Communication creation is within the defined Period
-* `recipient` references the recipient (CareTeam / Patient)
-* `reasonCode` matches the Communication reasonCode (of the Communication being suppressed).
-* `basedOn` references the ServiceRequest
-* `episodeOfCare` references the EpisodeOfCare

-Updating `doNotPerform` to false or removing the attribute disables the specified suppression of the Communication.
+See the other requirements for a CommunicationRequest to take effect [here](https://ehealth-dk.atlassian.net/wiki/spaces/EDTW/pages/2415034369/Controlling+Creation+of+Messages).Updating `doNotPerform` to false or removing the attribute disables the specified suppression of the Communication.
+Alternatively, the CommunicationRequest lifecycle can be adjusted by setting a `status` value other than active.

 ## Override medium and payload